 Mindfulness and Meditation

-Meditation and mindfulness training has been around for thousands of years and has primarily been practiced in monasteries in the eastern cultures.
-But when China invaded Tibet, monks spread all over the world and they brought a part of the Tibetan culture to the western countries.
+Meditation and mindfulness training has been around for thousands of years and has primarily been practised in monasteries in the eastern cultures.
+But when China invaded Tibet, monks spread all over the world and they brought a part of the Tibetan culture to western countries.
 Slowly we began to accept meditation and mindfulness and since 1990 things have really speeded up.
-Today mindfulness is something you do just as if was another hobby.
+Today mindfulness is something you do just as if were another hobby.

 What can Mindfulness do for you?

-Stress and anxiety are primarily a mental and an emotional state, and Mindfulness/Meditation Training can help you find out what is going on in your inner life, before things get out of hand.
-Mindfulness is the tool that makes you Aware what is going on in your mind, and a side effect of knowing your own mind, is that it becomes easier to understand and accept other people.
+Stress and anxiety are primarily mental and emotional states and Mindfulness/Meditation Training can help you find out what is going on in your inner life before things get out of hand.
+Mindfulness is the tool that makes you aware of what is going on in your mind, and a side effect of knowing your own mind is that it becomes easier to understand and accept other people.

-When you know the thoughts that are speeding through your brain and the emotions that is rushing through your body, you are in control.
+When you know of the thoughts speeding through your brain and the emotions rushing through your body, you are in control.

 If you are riding on your thoughts through your mind, from one thought to another, you are not in control.
 The thoughts are!
 It is just like traffic on a highway.
 You are driving 100 mph. like all the others.
 You are late.